EFL teaching as an introvert – The good, the bad and the ugly

 Personally, I’m energised by deep introspection, quiet space and meaningful relationships with a handful of individuals.

 Anyway, quitting this job in Bosnia would have been quite cowardly.
-If nothing else, I realised that seeing out the contract would be quite the character-building exercise.
+If nothing else, I realised that seeing out the contract would be quite a character-building exercise.

 Despite all the frustration and the lack of time I had to myself, I left Bosnia with a lot to be proud of.